neogeographica/chaintool/sample-imports/q3build-readme.txt

   chaintool vals q3basepath="/home/joel/Mapping/Quake3"

-You may also want or need to use "chaintool vals" to set new different defaults for the following placeholders:
+You may also want to use "chaintool vals" to set new different defaults for the following placeholders:

   q3exe (currently quake3e.x64) : The name of your Quake 3 executable.
 Must be located inside the q3basepath directory.